 With the ball on the one-yard line after Ferns' 52-yard run, coach McLean yelled down the bench for Logan and told him to go in at running back, a position he had never played.
 With Logan unsure of what to do, the coach gave him a play and told him, "Just follow Ferns."
 Logan took the handoff and scampered through an opening between right guard and tackle for his first touchdown.
-"I saw this humongous hole," Logan said later, "I don't think our line has blocked that well this whole season."
+"I saw this humongous hole," Logan said later to EPSN.com, "I don't think our line has blocked that well this whole season." to ESPN.com, "I don't think our line has blocked that well this whole season."

 "I Just Wanted to Do What I Could"

-"Logan was going through so much, and for a few minutes we helped him get his mind off of things," said coach McLean, who added that, "I wanted him to get into the end zone so badly I almost went out there and blocked for him."
+"Logan was going through so much, and for a few minutes we helped him get his mind off of things," said coach McLean, who added when interviewed by USA Today, that, "I wanted him to get into the end zone so badly I almost went out there and blocked for him."
 "I don't know how that feels" to lose a father, but "I just wanted to do what I could," added Ferns, who recently committed to play at the University of Michigan next year.

 And Logan on Twitter?
 "Looking straight up into the sky after scoring my first varsity touchdown. . . .
 I know the old man was watching!
 Love and miss you so much daddy."